-Thankfully, most landlords care about the condition of their properties and make good faith efforts to make repairs, fix water leaks, and control vermin such as cockroaches, bed bugs, rats, and mice.
+Learning how to spot a slumlord is critical in identifying landlords who prioritize profit over people’s well-being.
+Thankfully, most landlords care about the condition of their properties and make good-faith efforts to make repairs, fix water leaks, and control vermin such as cockroaches, bed bugs, rats, and mice.

-However, there are many landlords who just don’t care.
+However, many landlords don’t care.
 Our slum housing lawyers will explain.

 That’s the definition of a slumlord – a landlord who values money over the health and safety of the families who live in their buildings.